phR0ze/cyberlinux-multiboot/README.md

 # Backlog <a name="backlog"/></a>
 * Build out the lite deployment
+* Build a rust replacement for oblogout
+* Switch over to neovim
+* Install yay from blackarch into the shell deployment
 * Clean out cached pacman settings

 # Changelog <a name="changelog"/></a>